-Students with an Emerging or Progressing determination will continue to receive who do not meet the exit criteria will continue to receive English language development services, while Proficient students who meet the exit criteria no longer receive language development services.
+Students who do not meet the exit criteria will continue to receive English language development services, while students who meet the exit criteria no longer receive language development services.

 For two years after students exit English language development services, districts receive additional state funds to monitor their academic progress and provide them with academic support if they are below grade level or not meeting standard on the annual English language arts, mathematics or science assessments.

-E.2 SEA Support for English Learner Progress
+E.2 SEA Support for English Learner Progress (ESEA section 3113(b)(6)):